SecPlugs/go-kit/docs/_detail.md

 #### What is the Go Kit?

-A go module(`github.com/secplugs/go-kit/filescan`) that can be readily integrated into your code base to submit data for malware scan
+A go module (`github.com/secplugs/go-kit/filescan`) that can be readily integrated into your code base to submit data for malware analysis.
-Currently the plugin supports file scans
+Currently the plugin supports file scans.

 #### What are the features?